 The reality is, the footprint of St. Mary’s cardiac program has remained very much the same as it was nearly two decades ago.
-Can you imagine that?
-For St. Mary’s cardiac surgeons, like myself, the number of patients we are healing each year is now two or three times that of my peers in other cardiac programs across the country.
-It’s true.

 Despite improved efficiencies, new technology, and many creative solutions to manage patient care, the reality is we cannot keep up this pace without expansion.
 For example, we have the same two cardiac catheterization suites, supported by the same six recovery beds we had back in 2005.The physicians and staff of this area have doubled their hours – working late into the evening, and often times beyond.
 They are diagnosing and treating the same number of patients other programs care for with three, or even four suites.
 You can see the strain in the wait times, and in the face of every team member who feels the weight of responsibility on their shoulders.